 Glue ear is a condition where the middle ear fills with glue-like fluid instead of air.
 This causes dulled hearing.
 In most cases it clears without any treatment.
 An operation to clear the fluid and to insert ventilation tubes (grommets) may be advised if glue ear persists.
-This leaflet provides a general overview of glue ear.

 What is the ear like and how do we hear?